Introduction to Comprehensive Medication Management

 This application-based online educational offering has been approved for 10 contact hours.
 The Universal Activity Number is JA0000810-0000-18-073-H04-P

-Following successful completion of the online activity, an activity evaluation, and a live demonstration of skills, participant data will be submitted to The Monitor within 10 days.
+Following successful completion of the online activity and an activity evaluation, participant data will be submitted to The Monitor within 10 days.

 CE completion requirements